Teepee78/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8. 8-24_hours.c prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59
 9. 9-times_table.c prints 9 times table
 10. 10-add.c adds two integers and returns the result
+11. 11-print_to_98.c prints all natural numbers from n to 98, followed by a new line.